WilliamJCole/Curved/ReadMe.rst

 1. Installation
 ================

-The Curved Program is all incompasing.
+The Curved Program is all encompassing.
 No extra modules are required for execution.

 2. Executing Curved.py
 =======================